Other Tongues: Mixed-Race Women Speak Out. Inanna Publications and Education and

 The utter loneliness of being lost in a sea of monoracial faces and the quest to find community is a staple part of these narratives.
 Such efforts include searching for the self in photographs of family and deeply personal tableaux involving penetrating ontological questions as one faces the mirror.
 Photographs and visual art appear throughout Other Tongues, forcing the reader to notice their own reading of these mixed-race bodies.

-Countering the “tragic mulatto” and “tortured half-breed narratives of yesteryear, writers here identify moments, sites, and places where people find solace and comfort and describe carefully crafted means to negotiate racial boundaries and still feel whole.
+Countering the “tragic mulatto” and “tortured half-breed” narratives of yesteryear, writers here identify moments, sites, and places where people find solace and comfort and describe carefully crafted means to negotiate racial boundaries and still feel whole.
 A challenge to racial essentialism is offered by Erin Kobayashi: “the truth is, I am not a ‘half ’ or ‘bi’ or ‘multi’ human being.
 I have always been whole.
 I am 100 percent mixed.
 Final answer.
 I hope that answers your trick question.”

 The next generation of writers will at least have anthologies like this one to digest and reflect upon when they navigate their own experiences of racialization.
 If it is true that all people require some form of mirroring to develop a stable identity, then these anthologies become the very mirrors that the collected writers themselves searched for while they were growing up.